Should your nonprofit company offer an employee benefits package? And perhaps more importantly, can you afford it?

 A quality benefits package also increases employee morale and decreases turnover.
 Studies have shown that the hiring process can cost companies a significant amount of money each year.
 So by retaining your employees for a longer period of time, you’ll actually be saving money in the long run.

-How Does the ACA Affect Nonprofits Offering Benefits?
+How Does the ACA Affect Nonprofits Offering Health Insurance?

 Nonprofit companies are no more exempt from ACA rules than for-profit companies.